Why Should I Use Kanban in Project Management Software?

 Kanban is a way to manage projects that falls under the Agile methodology umbrella.
 Agile focuses on providing a framework for breaking down larger, complex projects into manageable chunks.

-As a team member completed one stage of a deliverable, the Post-it was then moved on to the next status column.
+As a team member completed one stage of a deliverable, the note was then moved on to the next status column.

-Project management software enables you to take the principles of the Kanban methodology and implement them in a more efficient manner, while also adding in some additional features.
+Project management software enables you to take the Kanban framework's principles and implement them more efficiently, while also adding in some additional features.

 Instead of worrying about Post-its falling off a wall, with project management software, you can easily create a virtual board where deliverables can be monitored and progressed.
 Plus, most project management software solutions have additional functionality such as: